-If You're Not Into PDA, Here's What It Could Mean About Your Relationship Style
+If You & Your Partner Never Show PDA, Here's What It Means About Your Relationship

 Judging on my past relationships, I'd say I'm not into PDA.
 Like, at all.
 In high school, I hated when my boyfriend would try to get me to sit on his lap or side-hug when we were out with friends.
 I vividly remember intentionally sitting across from him or walking ahead at all times just to avoid what I felt was an uncomfortable and unnecessary display of affection.